Emurgo/yoroi/apps/wallet-mobile/src/metrics/README.md

 To update the metrics with new Amplitude events, run script `metrics-pull`.
 To check if all events are implemented in the codebase, run script `metrics-status`.

+If prompted which region to use, select `us`.

 These scripts use an Amplitude provided wrapper called [ampli]('https://www.docs.developers.amplitude.com/data/sdks/ampli-overview').
 Configuration of the wrapper can be found in `ampli.json`.
 The underlying [sdk]('https://www.docs.developers.amplitude.com/data/sdks/sdk-architecture') has minor changes depending on the platform.
 Refer to the [react-native]('https://www.docs.developers.amplitude.com/data/sdks/typescript-react-native') one for mobile details.